Mildred Harriet Hussey1

 M, #81353, b.
 28 August 1834, d.
 21 July 1886

-Lt.-Col. Sir Robert Anstruther of Balcaskie, 5th Bt. was born on 28 August 1834 at Edinburgh, Midlothian, Scotland.1 He was the son of Sir Ralph Abercromby Anstruther of Balcaskie, 4th Bt. and Mary Jane Torrens.1 He married Louisa Maria Chowne Marshall, daughter of Reverend William Knox Marshall and Louisa Marsh, on 29 July 1857 at Beckenham, Kent, England.1 He died on 21 July 1886 at age 51.
+Lt.-Col. Sir Robert Anstruther of Balcaskie, 5th Bt. was born on 28 August 1834 at Edinburgh, Midlothian, ScotlandG.1 He was the son of Sir Ralph Abercromby Anstruther of Balcaskie, 4th Bt. and Mary Jane Torrens.1 He married Louisa Maria Chowne Marshall, daughter of Reverend William Knox Marshall and Louisa Marsh, on 29 July 1857 at Beckenham, Kent, EnglandG.1 He died on 21 July 1886 at age 51.

-Lt.-Col. Sir Robert Anstruther of Balcaskie, 5th Bt. was educated at Harrow School, Harrow on the Hill, London, England.1 He gained the rank of officer in 1853 in the service of the Grenadier Guards.1 He gained the rank of Lieutenant-Colonel in 1861.1 He succeeded to the title of 5th Baronet Anstruther, of Wrae, co.
-Linlithgow [N.S., 1694] on 18 October 1863, and from 1698, "of Balcaskie, co.
-Fife" and "of Braemore, co.
-Caithness."1 He held the office of Member of Parliament (M.P.) for Fifeshire between 1864 and 1880.1 He held the office of Lieutenant of Fifeshire between 1864 and 1886.1 He held the office of Member of Parliament (M.P.) for St. Andrew's Burghs between 1885 and 1886.1
+He was educated at Harrow School, Harrow, London, EnglandG.1 He gained the rank of officer in 1853 in the Grenadier Guards.1 He gained the rank of Lieutenant-Colonel in 1861.1 He succeeded as the 5th Baronet Anstruther, of Wrae, co.
+Linlithgow [N.S., 1694] on 18 October 1863, and from 1698, 'of Balcaskie, co.
+Fife' and 'of Braemore, co.
+Caithness.1' He held the office of Member of Parliament (M.P.) for Fifeshire between 1864 and 1880.1 He held the office of Lieutenant of Fifeshire between 1864 and 1886.1 He held the office of Member of Parliament (M.P.) for St. Andrew's Burghs between 1885 and 1886.1

 Children of Lt.-Col. Sir Robert Anstruther of Balcaskie, 5th Bt. and Louisa Maria Chowne Marshall